darrenburns/posting/README.md

 ### dotenv (`.env`) files

-Posting also supports `.env` (dotenv) files, which are useful if you want to keep your configuration in a file rather than in your shell's environment variables.
+Posting also supports `.env` (dotenv) files, which are useful if you want to swap out environment variable values depending on the environment you're working in (for example, "dev" vs "prod").

-You can tell Posting to use a `.env` file using the `--env-file` option.
+You can tell Posting to use a `.env` file using the `--env` option.
+This option can be supplied multiple times to load multiple `.env` files.

 Here's an example `.env` file: